intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/orca-context.md

 * `OrcaContext.serialize_data_creator`: Default to be False. `OrcaContext.serialize_data_creator = True` would add a file lock when initializing data for distributed training (this may be useful if you run multiple workers on a single node and they download data to the same destination).

-* `OrcaContext.pandas_read_backend`: Setting it to the backend to be used for reading data as Panda DataFrame.
+* `OrcaContext.pandas_read_backend`: The backend to be used for reading data as Panda DataFrame.
+Default to be "spark".
 See [here](./data-parallel-processing.html#data-parallel-pandas) for more details.

-* `OrcaContext.train_data_store`: Default to "DRAM"; `OrcaContext.train_data_store = "DISK_n"` (e.g., "DISK_2") if the training data cannot fit in memory (this will store the data on disk, and cache only 1/n of the data in memory; after going through the 1/n, it will release the current cache, and load another 1/n into memory).
+* `OrcaContext.train_data_store`: Default to be "DRAM". `OrcaContext.train_data_store = "DISK_n"` (e.g., "DISK_2") if the training data cannot fit in memory (this will store the data on disk, and cache only 1/n of the data in memory; after going through the 1/n, it will release the current cache, and load another 1/n into memory).
 Currently it works for TensorFlow and Keras Estimators only.

+* `OrcaContext.barrier_mode`: Whether to use Spark barrier execution mode to launch Ray.
+Default to be True.
+You can set it to be False if you are using Spark below 2.4 or you need to have dynamic allocation enabled.

 ---